spiral/shopify-starter-kit/docs/plan.md

 ### Research and develop

 - [ ] Update build and file procession for customer templates
-- [ ] Optimize loading styles for the page
+- [x] Optimize loading styles for the pages
 - [ ] Update file structure for templates

 etc.